 But why did the Soviets export grain at all?
 The USSR required capital for its industrial projects, machines to be bought from the West etc. They planned to acquire this capital from two sources:

-1) Selling oil, gold, minerals and other products to the West.
+1) Selling oil, gold, minerals, agricultural goods such as cotton and other products to the West.

 2) Selling consumer goods on the Soviet Union’s internal market.

 The initial plan was not to export so large an amount of food grain at all.
 Most of it was to be sold on the internal market anyway.
 However, Western powers introduced a blockade on Soviet oil and Soviet gold currency.

 “The government collected grain and sent it to the West, but not to starve part of a country’s population to death, but because there was no other way it could pay for the supply of equipment.
 All of Stalin’s hopes were on a new harvest.
 It turned out to be a small one, however, since the country was struck by a drought.
 The USSR was unable to buy food in exchange for gold (the gold blockade) or currency (as a result of the embargo there was none).
 Attempts were urgently made to get supplies of grain from Persia, where they had agreed to accept gold.
 The authorities did not have time, however, as a catastrophe was already underway.
 Famine Victims, Kuban, 1932 Famine Victims, Kuban, 1932 Between 1932 and 1933, thousands and thousands of people died and it was only after this that the West was once again renewed to accept oil, timber and precious metals from the Soviets.”

 (Oriental review, “Who Organised the Famine in the USSR in 1932-1933?”)